adlnet/lrs-conformance-test-suite/README.md

                            verb: { key: 'value' },
                            object: { key: 'value' }
                        }
+               }

+                Example 3 shows how the second item in array is added to first item's JSON value -
+                templates: [
+                    {
+                        statement: {
+                           actor: { key: 'value' },
+                           verb: { key: 'value' },
+                           object: { key: 'value' }
+                       }
+                    },
+                    {
+                        another_key: 'value'
+                    }
+                ]
+                The result are merged with the key from the second item in array is not found in the first item's value so default behavior is to merge -
+                result: {
+                        statement: {
+                           actor: { key: 'value' },
+                           verb: { key: 'value' },
+                           object: { key: 'value' },
+                           another_key: 'value'
+                       }
+               }
     The 'json' key is used to pass in a JSON object without templating.
     The 'expect' key is an array with values that are applied to super-request expect().